If you have a quick question for an advisor, check this list out first. We might be able to save you some time and get you information right away.

 There is a simple and accurate equation: time spent studying equals success.
 However, managing your time so that studying is your first priority is likely to be your most difficult challenge, especially as you work through the transition from high school, or your previous life before becoming a full-time student.
 Allocate two hours a week of studying for each hour spent in class.
 Studying does not mean simply doing the assigned homework.
 It means asking independent questions and searching for answers to your questions.
 It means visiting your professor during office hours.
 It means working with study partners as well as solitary hours of reading and writing in the library.
 If you need help with study skills or time management, the Teaching and Learning Center is a useful resource.

-Full time students should expect to average thirty five to fifty hours a week being a student – attending class and studying.
+Full-time students should expect to average thirty-five to fifty hours a week being a student – attending class and studying.

 Working no more than twenty hours a week is possible, and some studies suggest even beneficial, especially if the job is on-campus.
 To the extent possible, make your studies your first priority.
 You will need to manage your time effectively in order to balance studying and working.
-The Teaching and Learning Center offers skill building classes in time management.
+The Teaching and Learning Center offers skill-building classes in time management.

 Yes, you can attend another school and still be a student at the University of Oregon.
 If you take courses elsewhere you are responsible for making sure that the courses transfer to the university and for providing an official transcript to the Office of the Registrar.
-Please talk to a record specialist in the registrar's office to discuss transfer of credits from another college.
+Please talk to a record specialist in the registrar's office to discuss the transfer of credits from another college.

 Only seniors are eligible to take graduate-level courses as an undergraduate and they must request permission to do so.
 This is called reservation of graduate credit.
 The use of the graduate-level course must be decided in advance.
 Two options are available.
-Option One permits inclusion of a graduate-level course in your bachelor's degree program.
-Option Two reserves a graduate level course for consideration by a department after admission as a graduate student.
+Option One permits the inclusion of a graduate-level course in your bachelor's degree program.
+Option Two reserves a graduate-level course for consideration by a department after admission as a graduate student.
 Both options require approval by the head of the department and the instructor of the course.
 Three courses or 12 credits of graduate credit is the maximum that an undergraduate student may take.
 Furthermore, some graduate courses, such as Research (601) and Supervised College Teaching (602), are only open to graduate students.
 The reservation of graduate credit form can be obtained from the Graduate School in 125 Chapman Hall.